Kidoz-SDK/kidoz-mobile-sdk/README.md

 2. Init banner:
 The banner can be placed on one of six sides of the  screen with BANNER_POSITION - `TOP_CENTER`, `BOTTOM_CENTER` ,`TOP_LEFT` ,`TOP_RIGHT` ,`BOTTOM_LEFT` ,`BOTTOM_RIGHT`.

-and initialized with: initializeBannerWithDelegate:(id<KDZBannerDelegate>)delegate withViewController:(UIViewController *)viewController
+and initialized with: initializeBannerWithDelegate:(id<KidozBannerDelegate>)delegate withViewController:(UIViewController *)viewController
 ```
 if([[KidozSDK instance]isSDKInitialized]){
    [[KidozSDK instance]initializeBannerWithDelegate:self withViewController:self];
    [[KidozSDK instance]setBannerPosition:BOTTOM_CENTER]
 }
 ```
-Or The Banner can be initialized with custom UIView and positioned more flexibly with constraints with this method:  (void)initializeBannerWithDelegate:(id<KDZBannerDelegate>)delegate withView:(UIView*)view:
+Or The Banner can be initialized with custom UIView and positioned more flexibly with constraints with this method:  (void)initializeBannerWithDelegate:(id<KidozBannerDelegate>)delegate withView:(UIView*)view:

 ```
 CGFloat BANNER_WIDTH = 320;